Nick Hayes

 Contracted to translate search queries and evaluate translation accuracy of Tanzanian media.
 My favorite mistranslation: "uwanja wa ndege" (airport) translated as "field of birds."

-Translated grant propopsals (Swahili/English, occasionally Dutch) and conducted field interviews with program beneficiaries in Swahili.
+Translated grant proposals (Swahili/English, occasionally Dutch) and conducted field interviews with program beneficiaries in Swahili.
 Drank copious amounts of tea and never learned how not to burn my tongue.

 Led lab sessions for introductory physics (Mechanics, Electricity & Magnetism).
 Still have no idea how a bicycle stays upright (but neither does anyone else).